Asian Recipes/ Dinner/ Japanese/ Recipes

 1. Optional – Place a piece of cheese in the middle of each hamburger patty

 2. Throw each patty between your hands 10-15 times to get the air out and create a smooth, dense patty.
 Neatly shape into a thick round or oval patty, around 1 inch thick.
-Note: They will shrink when cooking, so shape them a little wider than you think!
+Note: They will shrink slightly when cooking, so shape them a little wider than you think!

 3. Place the patties into a large non-stick frying pan over medium heat (no oil required!).
 Fry 3 minutes per side.

-1. Next pour in your water and cover with a lid to steam for 3 minutes.
+1. Next pour in the water and cover with a lid to steam for 3 minutes.
 Remove the lid and continue cooking for a couple more minutes until the water has evaporated.
 Remove the hamburger steaks and allow them to rest.

 2. In the same pan, pour in the red wine, tomato sauce / ketchup and Worcestershire sauce.
 Stir continuously to deglaze the pan, until the sauce thickens, around 2-3 minutes.